 So what do translators do in practice?
 They try to do the best they can.
 They make hard choices and settle for compromises.
 Consider Ezekiel 37.
 The same word ruach occurs several times, with the senses "breath," "wind," and "Spirit" (verses 5, 9, 14).
 One can represent these different senses in English using the three English words "breath," "wind," and "Spirit."
 But then one does not adequately show the connection between the three uses, nor the subtlety involved in playing on three different meanings of the same word.
-English readers may vaguely sense that the three English words "breath," "wind," are related by analogy, but the impression is not as strong as in Hebrew.

-So the translator puts in a footnote, indicating that the same Hebrew word underlies the different English words.
+English readers may vaguely sense that the three English words "breath," "wind," and "Spirit" are related by analogy, but the impression is not as strong as in Hebrew related by analogy, but the impression is not as strong as in Hebrew So the translator puts in a footnote, indicating that the same Hebrew word underlies the different English words.
 This is probably the best solution in English, but it still is not quite the same as the original.
 Having something in a footnote is not the same as having it in the text.
 Some readers ignore it, while others interrupt the flow of their reading, which would not be necessary in Hebrew.
 Moreover, explaining word play explicitly creates a different, more pedantic atmosphere than simply letting readers see for themselves.
 The other solutions are not nearly as good.
+For example, one could use the The other solutions are not nearly as good.
 For example, one could use the word "breath" in all occurrences.
 But now this one English word with its English meaning does not seem to fit well in some of its occurrences.
-The meaning of verses 9 and 14 is no longer as clear in English - in verse 14 the Lord now says, "I will put my breath in you and you will live."
-But compare this verse with Ezekiel 36:26, "A new heart I will give you, and a new spirit [ruach] I will put within you" (RSV).
+The meaning of verses 9 and 14 is no longer as clear in English-in verse 14 the Lord now says, "I will put my breath in you and you will live."
+But compare

+15In addition, another kind of problem arises if the translator tries to make everything explicit in translation.
+Instead of a translation he ends up with a commentary that spells out many implications of the original.
+The change from implicit to explicit communication is, in itself, a subtle change in meaning. this verse with Ezekiel 36:26, "A new heart I will give you, and a new spirit [ruach] I will put within you" (RSV).
 The thought of renewing the human spirit is definitely present.
-This promise finds fulfillment in the pouring out of the Holy Spirit, who in turn renews our human spirit (Acts 2; Romans 8).
+This promise finds fulfillment in the pouring out of the Holy Spirit, who in turn renews our human spirit (Acts 2; Rom.
+8).
 If we translate Ezekiel 37:14 using "breath," we miss this implicit reference to the Holy Spirit.
+Ezekiel 37:14 using "breath," we miss this implicit reference to the Holy Spirit.